Executive vice president, head of the supervision group

 Todd Arthur Bridges

-Global head of sustainable investing & ESG research
+Global head of sustainable investing and ESG research

 Alec Crawford is responsible for identifying and managing risk in Lord Abbett's portfolios.
 In addition, he is a member of the Investment Leadership Team, as well as the Strategic Allocation and ESG committees.